Bert-JanP/EntraTrace/README.md

 **EntraTrace** is a defensive security research tool for documenting and identifying the observable behavior of offensive tooling targeting Microsoft Entra ID.

-The project builds a knowledge base around tools such as **AzureHound, AADInternals, O365Enum, PingCastle**, and others, with a focus on the network-level artifacts they generate.
+The project builds a automatic knowledge base around tools such as **AzureHound, AADInternals, O365Enum, PingCastle**, and others, with a focus on the UserAgent and API artifacts they generate.

 ## What does it track?

 EntraTrace focuses on information that can be useful to defenders, including:

-* 🔎 **API endpoints** — Entra ID and Microsoft Graph endpoints accessed by tooling
+* 🔎 **API endpoints** — Microsoft Graph, Azure AD Graph and other API endpoints accessed by tooling
 * 🕵️ **User agents** — HTTP user agents associated with offensive tools
-* 🔐 **Authentication behavior** — Observable authentication and token-related patterns
-* 🌐 **Network activity** — Requests and other network indicators
 * 🛡️ **Detection opportunities** — Data that can support detection engineering, hunting, and incident response

-The goal is to make offensive tooling behavior easier for defensive teams to understand and turn into actionable detections.
+The goal is to make offensive tooling behavior easier for defensive teams to understand and turn into actionable information.

 ## Why?